kennyddeng/SYSC3010A-L1W-G11-Project/README.md

 2. Plug Male end of Male-Female Jumper Wires to Sound Sensor Pinout.
 1x for OUT/D.OUT, 1x for 5V, 1x for GND.
 Refer to Figure 1 for pin labels.
 NOTE: In Figure 1, OUT/A.OUT is not required (it is an additional microphone feature built into this make and model sound sensor, for this tutorial it is not required to be used).
 3. Plug Female end of Male-Female Jumper Wires to Raspberry Pi 4 Header Pins.
 Refer to Figure 1 for pin labels.
 Plug OUT/D.OUT wire into GPIO2 (PIN 3), Plug 5V into 5V (PIN 4), Plug GND into GROUND (PIN 6).
 NOTE: For more advanced users, you may be able to use different GPIO pins other then the ones listed in this tutorial.
 Please refer to Further Relevant Readings: Raspberry Pi GPIO Pins for reference.

-## Setup Instructions
+## Cloud Setup Instructions
-The following instructions detail how to configure software infrastructure needed for this project.
+The following instructions detail how to configure the cloud infrastructure needed for this project.
 Refer to the deployment diagram above for the software deployment.

 ### Firebase Database and Storage
 The Firebase database is used to store sensor data, temperature thresholds, as well as video and audio recordings.
 To set up the Firebase database perform the following: